driessene/acoustic_camera/readme.md

 A lowpass [butterworth filter](https://en.wikipedia.org/wiki/Butterworth_filter).
 A subclass of filter, inheriting all properties and functions

 ### Properties
-- N - int: The order of the filter.
+- n - int: The order of the filter.
 - cutoff - float: The cutoff frequency of the filter in Hz.
 - type - str: The type of filter. can be lowpass, highpass, bandpass, or bandstop.
 Default is lowpass